Rescue (1982 video game)

-Rescue is a 1982 twin-stick shooter video game designed by Chris Oberth and released by Stern Electronics for arcades.
+Rescue is a 1982 twin-stick shooter video game developed and published by Stern Electronics for arcades.
 The player flies a helicopter over the open sea to rescue stranded paratroopers from enemy forces and sharks.
 As the player-controlled helicopter flies left and right, the cloud layers move at different rates, giving a parallax scrolling effect.

+In 2023, Atari SA acquired the rights to twelve Stern Electronics video games including Rescue.

 Gameplay

 The player pilots a helicopter over a body of water.
 Paratroopers drop from the top of the screen and land in the water.
 They can be picked up by carefully hovering so a short ladder drops, and they climb in.
 Being slightly too low and touching the water loses a life.
 A falling paratrooper is killed if it hits the player's helicopter.

 Enemy helicopters attack the player and can be shot by moving the second joystick.
 The falling wreckage is deadly.
 A "bomb" button releases a projectile straight down for destroying sharks and submarines targeting paratroopers waiting for rescue.